In a hurry to buy tickets for the Vatican? Left it too late? Don’t panic:

 The downloadable Rome Tourist Card not only includes the Colosseum, Forum, Palatine, an audio guide to the Pantheon, a guided tour of St. Peter’s, but also entry into the Vatican Museums and Sistine chapel.

-5. Buy a basic ticket online ahead of time
+5. Buy a basic ticket for the Vatican online ahead of time

-Buy basic entry tickets directly online from the official Vatican ticket office.
-Basic entry tickets are €17 each (€8 concession) + €4 booking fee each, and are only valid for the date and time booked.
-The reason this is so far down our list is that we receive continual complaints that the site rejects non-Italian credit and debit cards.
+You can buy basic entry Vatican tickets directly online from the official Vatican ticket office.
+Basic entry tickets for the Vatican are €17 each (€8 concession) + €4 booking fee each.
+It is important to remember that any tickets to the Vatican are only valid for the date and time booked, so make sure you arrive slightly early so you can get in on time and don’t miss your slot.
+The reason that this option for buying tickets to the Vatican is so far down our list is that we receive continual complaints that the site rejects non-Italian credit and debit cards.

 Check availability